 In August 2016, the System issued Combination Tax and Revenue Certificates of Obligation, Series 2016 in the principal amount of \$63 million.
 The funds are being used to expand the operative suites and supporting services at Ben Taub Hospital necessary to maintain the facility's Level 1 Trauma status.
 The bonds mature in February 2036.
-The System's financial statements reflect \$50 million and \$53 million in outstanding principal and \$4 million and \$5 million in unamortized premium related to this debt at February 28, 2022 and 2021, respectively.
-Principal and interest paid, as well as corresponding tax revenue applicable to debt service, was \$5 million for both 2022 and 2021.
+The System's financial statements reflect \$50 million in outstanding principal and \$4 million in unamortized premium related to this debt at September 30, 2022.
+No principal was paid in the seven-month period ended September 30, 2022, however interest payments made were \$1 million.